wtwu95/wtwu95.github.io/_pages/includes/intro.md

 # <span data-lang="en">👨🏻‍🎓 Biography</span><span data-lang="zh" hidden>👨🏻‍🎓 个人简介</span>

 <p data-lang="en">
-  I am currently a Postdoctoral Fellow in
+  I am a Postdoctoral Fellow in
   <a href="https://www.polyu.edu.hk/rclae/">Research Centre for Low Altitude Economy</a>,
   <a href="https://www.polyu.edu.hk/aae/">Department of Aeronautical and Aviation Engineering</a>,
   <a href="https://www.polyu.edu.hk/">The Hong Kong Polytechnic University</a>, under the supervision of Prof.